Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 *****************

 `Mutable variables` represent the mutable state of the contract.
-They are also called fields.
+They are also called `fields`.
 They are declared after the immutable variables, with each declaration prefixed with the keyword ``field``.

 .. code-block:: ocaml